publiclab/publiclab-archive/notes/JaylaE/02-23-2021/what-type-of-chemicals-are-in-the-water-in-the-mississippi-river.md

 ---
-title: "What type of chemicals are in the water in the Mississippi River?"\ntagnames: 'water-monitoring, mississippi-river, question:general, general, chemical-pollution, question:water-monitoring, first-time-poster'
+title: "What type of chemicals are in the water in the Mississippi River?"

+tagnames: 'water-monitoring, mississippi-river, question:general, general, chemical-pollution, question:water-monitoring, first-time-poster'
 author: JaylaE
 path: /notes/JaylaE/02-23-2021/what-type-of-chemicals-are-in-the-water-in-the-mississippi-river.md
 nid: 25783